-- (1) housing and services for all youth experiencing homelessness by providing new resources or more effectively using existing resources, including securing additional funding; and - (2) availability of housing and services for youth experiencing unsheltered homelessness by providing new resources or more effectively using existing resources. (limit 3,000 characters)
+(1) housing and services for all youth experiencing homelessness by providing new resources or more effectively using existing resources, including securing additional funding; and

+(2) availability of housing and services for youth experiencing unsheltered homelessness by providing new resources or more effectively using existing resources. (limit 3,000 characters)

 The CoC's strategies to increase 1) housing and services for all youth experiencing homelessness include successfully acquiring grants from local private foundations for a new RRH program for youth, which began earlier this year; securing over \$160,000 annually from the office of youth and family services for a youth TH program; and increased collaboration with regional youth service providers and schools.
-Specifically, within the past 2 years the
+Specifically, within the past 2 years the CoC has collaborated with local Health and Human Services (HHS) office has implemented a Cross-Systems Transitions Conference which meets regularly to find solutions for any youth at risk of homelessness ages 15 through 18.
+Attendees of these meetings would include the most relevant providers for the specific case at hand which can and have been any of the following: mental health providers, substance abuse providers, housing providers, case management providers including intensive case management, independent living providers

-FY2018 CoC Application Page 35 09/18/2018 ------------------------ --------- ------------
+FY2018 CoC Application Page 33 09/14/2018 1 ------------------------ --------- ------------ ---